 This is a recipe for Asian Sloppy Joes.
-Next time you’re in the mood for Sloppy Joes, think outside the box and try this Asian version.
+Sloppy Joes are a weeknight essential recipes, so next time, think outside the box and try this mouthwatering Asian version.
 Hoisin, lime juice and Chili Sauce are just the beginning of a great lineup of flavors.
-Easy fixings for your next party crowd.
+Using ground chicken and ground pork instead of beef, easy fixings for your next hungry crowd.

 Asian Sloppy Joes

 One Saturday afternoon last Fall, we were browsing PBS and came across a quite curious scene.
 An Asian chef was working furiously over a stove packed full of woks, pressure cookers and sauce pans, all of them steaming, sizzling, smoking or hissing at full speed.

 Standing alongside the chef were mom and dad smiling proudly and amidst the chaos the three were cheerfully reminiscing over family cooking memories as chef furiously stirred, shook and shifting pans from burner to burner.
 During this juggling act, chef even took the time to tudor us about the safety of modern day pressure cookers.

 The Chef was Ming Tsai, owner of Blue Ginger Restaurant.
 Ming was raised in Dayton, Ohio, where he spent hours cooking alongside his mother and father at Mandarin Kitchen, the family-owned restaurant.
 In 1998, Ming opened Blue Ginger in Wellesley, MA and introduced his innovative East-West cuisine.

 I don’t remember what he was cooking that day on television, but I did know I wanted to research the Pressure Cooker he was using on the show.
 But that search saga in its self is for another blog post.

 So What’s That Got To Do With these Asian Sloppy Joes?